MOUNT GIEGERICH 2449m 8035′

 Map: 82K/14 Slocan & 82K/11 Kokanee Peak

-Besides the KMC summit register, the Giegerich family time capsule is also in the cairn.
+Besides the KMC summit register, the Giegerich family time capsule was also in the cairn (removed in 2024).

 Descent.
 Descend the west ridge.
 Visit the lakes and their outlet streams before descending Outlook Creek, the classic hiker trail back down to Garland Lake.